Active Brownian particle: Behavior

 For an isolated particle far from boundaries, the combination of diffusion and self-propulsion produces a stochastic (fluctuating) trajectory that appears ballistic over short length scales and diffusive over large length scales.
 The transition from ballistic to diffusive motion is defined by a characteristic length $\ell = v_0/D_r$, called the persistence length.

+Trajectories of active Brownian particles can be formally mapped to inextensible semiflexible polymers, exhibiting a crossover in end-to-end distance distributions between Gaussian and semiflexible-like behavior.

 In the presence of boundaries or other particles, more complex behavior is possible.
 Even in the absence of attractive forces, particles tend to accumulate at boundaries.
 Obstacles placed within a bath of active Brownian particles can induce long-range density variations and nonzero currents in steady state.

 Sufficiently concentrated suspensions of active Brownian particles phase separate into a dense and dilute regions.
 The particles' motility drives a positive feedback loop, in which particles collide and hinder each other's motion, leading to further collisions and particle accumulation.
 At a coarse-grained level, a particle's effective self-propulsion velocity decreases with increased density, which promotes clustering.
 In the more general context of self-propelled particle models, this behavior is known as motility-induced phase separation.
 It is a type of athermal phase separation because it occurs even if the particles are spheres with hard-core (purely repulsive) interactions.